 To join an existing league, find out the passcode from the League admin, go to Leagues, and join a league then use the passcode.

 All leagues are updated at the point of results been calculated, including ranking changes and global rankings.

-We like to keep Fantasy GP as simple to play as possible, while also keeping it engaging and interesting and so for 2018 we're introducing financial markets where the price for drivers and cars can fluctuate throughout the season dependent on their real (and Fantasy) GP results.
+The game includes financial markets where the price for drivers and cars can fluctuate throughout the season dependent on their real (and Fantasy) GP results.

 Driver and Car prices are set at the start of the season.
 Following a race weekend, prices may be adjusted.
 These changes will always be publicised on Fantasy GP, your Pit Wall and our social media.
 PRO players have access to stats, charts and graphs to help analyse market changes and trends.

-Drivers and cars can go up or down by increments of $0.5million FGP Dollars.
-So if Grosjean wins a race his (and Haas') value would probably increase.
+Drivers and cars can go up or down by increments of $0.25million FGP Dollars.
+So if Grosjean wins a race his (and Haas’) value would probably increase.
 To avoid any wild swings, the maximum a value can change is capped at $3million FGPD.

 During a typical race weekend, the game will locked at the start of qualifying, results will be updated following the end of the race.
 Driver market values will be analysed and adjusted where needed and then the game will be unlocked.
-The latest will be 9am GMT/BST Monday following a GP weekend.

 With changeable values, you could have 3 cars and 3 drivers and be within your budget of $75million and then the value of your drivers goes up.
 This is fine, your team worth will have increased and you could sell your drivers to make up more money in the bank.
 If you sell a driver and then buy the same driver and their market value is more that than the price you paid, your team value will go up, but it will count as one of your changes because you’ve flipped that driver to make money.